KyberNetwork/widget-monitor-php/README.md

 ```

 #### Example script to check pending transactions which stored in database.
-You need to config your server to run this script
+You need to config your server to run this script via cronjob.

 ```php
 <?php